Skip to main content

 • All species: Illegal to feed any wild animal when the feeding results in property damage, endangers people or wildlife, or creates a public health concern

-Upon notification by Department personnel, if anyone continues with any of these activities for any purpose and it results in the presence of species mentioned previously in this box, such person shall be in violation of the law and subject to a fine of up to $500.
+If anyone continues with any of these activities for any purpose and it results in the presence of species mentioned previously in this box, such person could be in violation of the law and subject to a fine of up to $500.
 No part of this regulation shall be construed to restrict bonafide agronomic plantings (including wildlife food plots) or distribution of food to livestock.

 All Terrain Vehicle (ATV) Laws